uvalib/monorepo/src/authorTitleIndex.md

 Nash, Ogden, *Verses from 1929 On* (1964) 560

-Nevins, Allan and Henry Steele Commager, *Short History of the UnitednStates* (1945) 376
+Nevins, Allan and Henry Steele Commager, *Short History of the United States* (1945) 376

 *New Anthology of Modern Poetry,* ed.
 Selden Rodman (1939) G44